nibbstack/erc721/README.md

 - [`nf-token-metadata.sol`](src/contracts/tokens/nf-token-metadata.sol): This implements optional ERC-721 metadata features for the token contract.
 It implements a token name, a symbol and a distinct URI pointing to a publicly exposed ERC-721 JSON metadata file.
 - [`nf-token-enumerable.sol`](src/contracts/tokens/nf-token-enumerable.sol): This implements optional ERC-721 support for enumeration.
 It is useful if you want to know the total supply of tokens, to query a token by index, etc.

-Other files in the [tokens](src/contracts/tokens) and [utils](src/contracts/utils) directories named like `erc*.sol` are interfaces and define the respective standards.
+Other files in the [tokens](src/contracts/tokens) and [utils](src/contracts/utils) directories named `erc*.sol` are interfaces and define the respective standards.

-Mock contract showing basic contract usage are available in [mocks](src/contracts/mocks) folder.
+Mock contracts showing basic contract usage are available in the [mocks](src/contracts/mocks) folder.

-There are also test mocks which can be seen [here](src/tests/mocks).
+There are also test mocks that can be seen [here](src/tests/mocks).
 These are specifically made to test different edge cases and behaviours and should NOT be used as a reference for implementation.

 ## Requirements